lakshmidurga23/231FA04435-MLOps-student-performance-feast/README.md

 feast apply

-was used to register student_id and student_performance_features.
+was used to register:

+student_id
+student_performance_features
 8. What does materialization do?

 Materialization transfers feature values from the offline data source to the online store.